BaseMax/AutoInviteToOrgByIssueComment/README.md

 You can write `.invite me` at [here](https://github.com/BaseMax/AutoInviteToOrgByIssueComment/issues/1 ), after that you will be invited to a surprising and fantastic organization.

-# Auto Invite To The Organization By Star

-A GitHub Action script to automatically invite everyone to your organization that `stars` your repository.

-## What is this?

-### You can FORK and STAR this repository, after that you will be invited to a surprising and fantastic organization.

 ## Deploy to your organization

 #### Create `MY_GITHUB_KEY` variable at Secrets